-The Infrared Communication Window provides the analyzer with two-way communication to i-STAT/DE via a Downloader, allows analyzer-to-analyzer software updates, and allows analyzer-to-printer communication for printing.
-The analyzer contains a thermal control subsystem of thermistors and heating contact wires that controls the temperature of the sensors and fluids that come into contact with the sensors to 37°C. This subsystem is activated automatically when a cartridge containing tests which require thermal control at 37°C is inserted into the analyzer.
-The analyzer contains a solid-state barometric pressure sensor, which determines the ambient atmospheric pressure used for the $PO_2$ sensor calibration.
 An operator starts a cartridge test cycle either by selecting i-STAT Cartridge from the Test Menu or Quality Tests from the Administration Menu.

+The analyzer:

-The analyzer: makes electrical contact with the cartridge identifies the cartridge type releases calibration fluid to the sensors (when applicable) mixes sample and reagent (when applicable) measures barometric pressure heats the sensors to 37°C (when required by the test ) measures electrical signals generated by the sensors and calibration fluid (when applicable) displaces the calibrant solution with sample (when applicable) measures electrical signals generated by the sensors and sample accepts the operator and patient IDs scanned or entered by the operator accepts chart page information calculates and displays results stores results
+- · makes electrical contact with the cartridge - identifies the cartridge type - releases calibration fluid to the sensors (when applicable) - mixes sample and reagent (when applicable) - measures barometric pressure - heats the sensors to 37°C (when required by the test) - measures electrical signals generated by the sensors and calibration fluid (when applicable) - displaces the calibrant solution with sample (when applicable) - measures electrical signals generated by the sensors and sample - accepts the operator and patient IDs scanned or entered by the operator - accepts chart page information - calculates and displays results - stores results

+Rev. Date: 20-DEC-2024 Art: 714364-01Z 3-5

+Data Entry

+Data that can be scanned into the analyzer or entered via the keypad include:

+- Operator ID

+- Patient ID, Proficiency ID, or Simulator ID

+- Cartridge Lot Number

+- Control Lot Number

+- Cal Ver Kit Lot Number

+- Comment codes for patient and control results

+- Chart Page

+- Sample Type

-Data Entry Data that can be scanned into the analyzer or entered via the keypad include: Data Entry Operator ID Patient ID, Proficiency ID, or Simulator ID Cartridge Lot Number Control Lot Number Cal Ver Kit Lot Number Comment codes for patient and control results Chart Page Sample Type Patient Temperature - The analyzer will interpret numbers between 50.0 and 110.0 as degrees Fahrenheit and between 10.0 and 45.0 as degrees centigrade.
+- Patient Temperature The analyzer will interpret numbers between 50.0 and 110.0 as degrees Fahrenheit and between 10.0 and 45.0 as degrees

+centigrade.
 When a patient temperature is entered, blood gas results will be displayed at both 37°C and the patient's temperature.

+- FIO2 - Free Fields: three fields, up to 9 characters each

+See the Customization section in this manual for barcode formats recognized by the analyzer.

+Storage of Results

+The analyzer automatically stores up to 1,000 test records.
+A test record consists of:

+- a set of results

+- the date and time the test was performed

+- the cartridge type

+- all information entered by barcode scanner or keypad including:

+- Operator and Patient IDs

+- Lot numbers for controls and cartridges

+- Chart page data

+- Serial number of the Electronic Simulator

-FIO2 Free Fields: three fields, up to 9 characters each See the Cust See the Customization section in this manual for barcode formats recognized by the analyzer.
-Storage of Results The analyzer automatically stores up to 1,000 test records.
-A test record consists of: a set of results the date and time the test was performed the cartridge type all information entered by barcode scanner or keypad including: Operator and Patient IDs Lot numbers for controls and cartridges Chart page data Serial number of the Electronic Simulator the software and CLEW versions installed in the analyzer the name of the analyzer 's customization profile Quality Check Codes, which may appear during the test cycle indicating a problem with the sample, calibration, sensors, mechanical or electrical functions of the analyzer, are also stored.
+- the serial number of the analyzer

+- the number of times the analyzer has been used

+- the software and CLEW versions installed in the analyzer

+- the name of the analyzer's customization profile

+Quality Check Codes, which may appear during the test cycle indicating a problem with the sample, calibration, sensors, mechanical or electrical functions of the analyzer, are also stored.

 The Analyzer Status option under the Administration Menu lists the number of stored records as "Total" and "Unsent" records.
-Test records are stored as "Unsent" until the analyzer can be customized to display a Memory Full prompt or to disable testing until data is transmitted to i-STAT/DE.
+Test records are stored as "Unsent" until the analyzer uploads data to i-STAT/DE at which time the records are marked as sent.
+The analyzer can be customized to display a Memory Full prompt or to disable testing until data is transmitted to i-STAT/DE.
 Otherwise, the oldest data is overwritten when the memory becomes full.
-Stored test records can be reviewed through the Data
+Stored test records can be reviewed through the Data Review option on the Administration Menu screen described later in this section.

-LCD Display and BacklightTest results, operator prompts and other messages are displayed on the analyzer's LCD Screen.
+LCD Display and Backlight

+Test results, operator prompts and other messages are displayed on the analyzer's LCD Screen.
 The backlight for the display is turned on and off by pressing the 0 key for one second.
 The backlight will automatically turn off after ninety seconds and when the analyzer powers down or is turned off.
 The backlight cannot be turned on while data entry screens are displayed.

+Audible Indicator

-Audible Indicator The analyzer will beep to indicate:
+The analyzer will beep to indicate: